Zé Arigó: Critical reception

+Óscar González-Quevedo, a prominent Catholic critic of Brazilian Spiritism, published a follow-up survey of Arigó's clients in 1973.
+He reported that of 836 clients surveyed, three claimed a full cure, 15.5% improved, 55.5% had no long-term change, 25.1% had no response, and 3.9% self-reported injuries.
+González-Quevedo's website also accuses Arigó of having mistaken albinism for leprosy, and of having misdiagnosed a benign tumor as cancerous.
+He suspects Arigó of obtaining the names of medicines from conversations with doctors, and of obtaining medical conditions from his day job, where he worked with the personal files of pensioners and retirees.

 Magician and skeptic James Randi considered the psychic surgery of Arigó to be the result of sleight of hand trickery.
+In his best-known book Flim-Flam!
 Randi published a photograph of himself performing a knife stunt that Arigó was alleged to have performed.

 Skeptical investigator Joe Nickell has written that Arigó "prescribed various potions and concoctions that obviously depended for their effectiveness on the placebo effect.
 His prescriptions were filled at the only pharmacy in town run by the amateur doctor's brother.
 By such means were Arigo's alleged 'miracle healings' actually performed."

-Philosopher and skeptic Robert Todd Carroll, author of The Skeptic's Dictionary, considered Arigó to be a hoaxer.

 Martin Gardner withdrew his book in protest to its publisher, Crowell-Collier, publishing John G. Fuller's book Arigo.

 Alan Arkin writes of the influence his knowledge of Arigó had on a specific time in his life in his book, Out Of My Mind:(Not Quite a Memoir).